Latin America: Spanish Golden Age

+The Spanish Golden Age was a period of intense artistic, literary, and intellectual flourishing in Spain is generally associated with the reigns of Isabella I, Ferdinand II, Charles V, Philip II, Philip III, and Philip IV, during which Spain became a leading political and military power.
+The Spanish Golden Age is conventionally considered to have begun in 1492, and is often regarded as having ended in 1659 with the Treaty of the Pyrenees, which marked the decline of Spanish hegemony in Europe, although the period is commonly understood to have continued in cultural terms until 1681, the year of Pedro Calderón de la Barca's death.

+The era was characterized by extensive royal, aristocratic, and ecclesiastical patronage, which supported literature, painting, architecture, music, and theatre.
+Major artistic and cultural projects, including El Escorial, contributed to the formation of a distinctive Spanish court and religious culture.
+The period encompassed the Plateresque and Renaissance styles and extended into the early Spanish Baroque.
+It produced many of the best-known figures in Spanish cultural history, including Miguel de Cervantes, Lope de Vega, Luis de Góngora, Francisco de Quevedo, Diego Velázquez, and composers such as Tomás Luis de Victoria and Francisco Guerrero.

+Independence movements

 In the early nineteenth century nearly all of areas of Spanish America attained independence by armed struggle, with the exceptions of Cuba and Puerto Rico.
 Brazil, which had become a monarchy separate from Portugal, became a republic in the late nineteenth century.
-Political independence from European monarchies did not result in the abolition of black slavery in the new nations, it resulted in political and economic instability in Spanish America, immediately after independence.
-Yet, as regional Caudillos started to rise in power nation nation-builders started to view themselves as more modern than their former European colonizers.
+Political independence from European monarchies did not result in the abolition of black slavery in the new nations, and it resulted in political and economic instability in Spanish America immediately after independence.
+Yet, as regional Caudillos started to rise in power, nation-builders started to view themselves as more modern than their former European colonizers.
 Leaders began to shift away from aristocracy toward republicanism and democracy, which allowed all citizens, not just the Creole elites, to have a voice in politics.
-Politics helped unify many of the Latin American nations as all people, even illiterate people, would gather in their communities to talk about political ideals and how they should be used in their nation.
+This shift helped unify many of the Latin American nations as all people, even illiterate people, would gather in their communities to talk about political ideals and how they should be used in their nation.
 Great Britain and the United States exercised significant influence in the post-independence era, resulting in a form of neo-colonialism, where political sovereignty remained in place, but foreign powers exercised considerable power in the economic sphere.
 Newly independent nations faced domestic and interstate conflicts, struggling with economic instability and social inequality.

 The 20th century brought U.S. intervention and the Cold War's impact on the region, with revolutions in countries like Cuba influencing Latin American politics.
 The late 20th and early 21st centuries saw shifts towards left-wing governments, followed by conservative resurgences, and a recent resurgence of left-wing politics in several countries.